 Regional development agencies created as network organisations within the governance structure can be regarded as collective goods that to some extent are based on altruism form public, private and voluntary organisations.
+However, the NPM have made public sector organisations more self occupied and their participation in regional development network organisations more strategic.
 In this way the governance structure that are needed in regional development, becomes dependent on the different government structure organisations, and the different public and private sector organisations, and their way of acting.

 This line of thought is in sociology known as structure-functionalism, and refers to the fact that structures look after certain functions, and that the structures can be understood on the basis of the function they have in the system (Strand 2001:230).

-Based on Parsons' (1951 and 1971) now classic works on the four partial functions in systems, many contributions have appeared later that discuss the same topic.
+Based on Parsons' (1951 and 1971) now classic work on the four partial functions in systems, many contributions have appeared later that discuss the same topic.
 One of them that have been given a great deal of attention is Adizes (1980) corresponding four-part division in Administration, Production, Integration and Enterprise whose initials form the acronym PAIE.
 The two classifications are not similar in every respect, but the sum total expresses much the same.
 That is, that all organisations embrace these four elements, but that the emphasis varies within key characteristics between the surroundings and the organisation, see table 1.